 The human leukocyte antigen (HLA) complex, encoded by the HLA gene family, plays a critical role in immunity.
 The HLA proteins are present on the surface of most cells and help the immune system to recognize foreign substances, such as viral and bacterial peptides.
 HLA-B*1502 and HLA-A*3101 are two alleles that have been associated with severe cutaneous adverse drug reactions (cADRs), including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), when taking certain mood stabilizers.
 Carbamazepine, oxcarbazepine, lamotrigine, and phenytoin are some of the antiepileptic drugs most commonly associated with cADRs.

-What do the data say about HLA polymorphisms and carbamazepine-induced SJS/TEN?
+What does the data say about HLA polymorphisms and carbamazepine-induced SJS/TEN?

 The association between the HLA-B*1502 allele and carbamazepine-induced SJS/TEN has been extensively studied.
 A meta-analysis by Grover et al. (n=205 cases, n=692 carbamazepine-tolerant controls) found a significant association between HLA-B*1502 and carbamazepine-induced SJS/TEN (Table 1, OR=80.70, p=1.88×10-51).1 The robustness of these data prompted the FDA to add a black box warning to the carbamazepine package insert, stating that carbamazepine should be avoided in patients positive for HLA-B*1502 unless the benefits clearly outweigh the risks.2